FSA and PERT Test Practice and Curriculum Reviews

-Discover how USATestprep integrates district reporting, diagnostic assessments, individualized learning, and classroom support to meet the specific needs of your students for FSA and PERT practice.
+Discover how USATestprep integrates district reporting, diagnostic assessments, individualized learning, and classroom support to meet the specific needs of your students for FSA and PERT test practice.

 Discover why USATestprep provides the most effective and comprehensive online solution for students needing help with the EOC / FSA / PERT / SAT / ACT / AP.
-Our PERT practice tests and curriculum resources are aligned to the most recently released state standards and show progress for each student for each standard.
+Our PERT test practice and curriculum resources are aligned to the most recently released state standards and show progress for each student for each standard.
 Sign up for a free trial to see why 98% of our subscribers say that USATestprep has helped their students practice for the PERT.

 Florida's curriculum is currently aligned to the Mathematics Florida Standards (MAFS) for math, the Language Arts Florida Standards (LAFS) for English language arts, and the Next Generation Sunshine State Standards (NGSSS) for science and social studies.
 Students in grades 9 and 10 take the Florida Standards Assessments (FSAs) for ELA based on the LAFS.
 Students enrolled in Algebra I, Algebra 2, and Geometry are required to take the End of Course (EOC) tests based on the MAFS.
 They also take the NGSSS EOCs in Biology I, Civics, and US History.
 Additionally, the Postsecondary Education Readiness Test (P.E.R.T.) is given to high school students to determine their level of college readiness in math, reading, and writing.
 Advanced Placement (AP) tests are taken by high-achievers in addition to, or instead of, the standard courses in the primary subjects.
 These could include AP Biology, AP Chemistry, AP Psychology, AP English Language and Composition, AP English Literature and Composition, AP Calculus AB, AP Human Geography, AP Statistics, AP US History and AP World History.
 Many students also take the new SAT 2016, or the ACT to gauge college readiness.
 Finally, at the end of grade 12, students take the National Assessment of Educational Progress (NAEP) tests in math and reading.